amaliujia/StoneDB/README.md

 StoneDB
 =======
-This is a NoSQL Database (Document database), which is expected to be done in next two months.
+This is a NoSQL Database (Document database), which is expected to be done in next one and half months.

 It is conducted by my own.

 Code expected: 10,000 ~ 30,000 lines.

-The step 1 to 7 have been done.
+The step 1 to 8 have been done.

 Structure
 =======